cmayron/Legal-Calculus/README.md

 ---

 # **FOUNDATIONAL PREAMBLE**
-*(Publication‑ready, preserving all your language and jurisdictional constraints)*

 Procedural systems govern courts, agencies, institutions, organizations, and civic structures.
 Yet procedural literacy — the ability to navigate these systems — has remained invisible, inaccessible, and unteachable.
 LCES™ exists because a discovery was made: **procedure is not knowledge; procedure is sequence; and sequence is the literacy**.
 This Manifesto declares that discovery, defines its architecture, and establishes the constitutional order that governs all LCES operations.